 "Dear beloved friends…" As the priest talked to the audience, Leia leaned a bit closer.

-> However, whatever it was, it didn't matter.
-Han loved her, and wanted this to be the best day of her life.
+But whatever it was, it didn't matter.
+Han loved her and wanted this to be the best day of her life.
 Force knew he wasn't about to let Vader's daughter get mad at him, especially on her wedding day.
 Deciding this, he armed himself with his irresistible charm, flashed a dashing smile and asked.

-> "You tell that walking carpet next to you to move.
+"You tell that walking carpet next to you to move.
 He's standing on my bridal veil."

 He could hear Chewie's amused hrrm, as saying, "Told 'ya!"

 "Aren't weddings supposed to be joyous happenings?"
 Han asked somewhat weary.

 Leia was about to reply but kept her silence as the priest gave them a warning look.

 Han suppressed his smile, listened to the priest for a while and continued, "Kinda 'good will and peace on universe'-things...?"